Graduate Students

 Arvin Maghsoudlou

-Arvin Maghsoudlou is a doctoral candidate in the RASC/a: Rhetorics of Art, Space and Culture program in Art History at Southern Methodist University and a 2021-22 Andrew W. Mellon fellow at the Metropolitan Museum of Art.
-Arvin comes from Iran, where he received an undergraduate degree from the University of Tehran and a master's degree in Islamic Archaeology from the University of Mazandaran.
+Arvin Maghsoudlou is a doctoral candidate in the RASC/a: Rhetorics of Art, Space and Culture program in Art History at SMU and a 2021-22 Andrew W. Mellon fellow at the Metropolitan Museum of Art.
+Maghsoudlou comes from Iran, where he received an undergraduate degree from the University of Tehran and a master's degree in Islamic Archaeology from the University of Mazandaran.
 He specializes in the art of late antique western Asia and the Iranian world, particularly during the Sasanian and early Islamic periods.
-With an emphasis on materiality and object agency, Arvin's dissertation investigates the transcultural reception of Sasanian silver vessels across Eurasia and their long-term impact on the aesthetic sensibilities of the later periods.
+With an emphasis on materiality and object agency, Maghsoudlou's dissertation investigates the transcultural reception of Sasanian silver vessels across Eurasia and their long-term impact on the aesthetic sensibilities of the later periods.
 Maghsoudlou's research has received multiple awards and recognitions, including the Fellowship in History of Art and Visual Culture at the Metropolitan Museum of Art, the Smithsonian Institution Fellowship at the National Museum of Asian Art, and the Alessandra Comini International Fellowship for Art History Studies.

 Emma Woods

 Emma Woods is a first-year student in the art history’s RASC/a: Rhetorics of Art, Space and Culture M.A. program.
-She graduated summa cum laude with her B.A. in religious studies and a minor in Jewish studies from Southern Methodist University in 2019.
+She graduated summa cum laude with her B.A. in religious studies and a minor in Jewish studies from SMU in 2019.
 As an undergraduate, she had an internship at the Dallas Holocaust and Human Rights Museum during their institutional transition and studied language in France, art history in Spain, and human rights in California.
 Her research concentrates on intersectional feminism in contemporary art with particular interest in domesticity and domiciles, collectives and collaboration, and nontraditional art media.

 Gabriela Paiva de Toledo

-Gabriela Paiva de Toledo: Gabriela Paiva de Toledo is a Ph.D. student in the RASC/a: Rhetorics of Art, Space, and Culture at Southern Methodist University.
+Gabriela Paiva de Toledo is a Ph.D. student in the RASC/a: Rhetorics of Art, Space, and Culture at SMU.
 She received her Bachelor of Arts from the University of Campinas (Brazil), in History with an Art History minor, in 2015, and her Master of Arts degree in Art History from the same institution in 2017.
 Her current research focuses on the relations between ecology and Contemporary Art produced in and about Brazil.
 She is a member of the Curatorial Minds Lab, a project of the SMU Pollock Gallery and Hawn Gallery.
 She is currently (2021-2022) a curatorial fellow at The Warehouse, Dallas, assisting in the organization of the exhibition "Tender Objects: Emotion and Sensation after Minimalism," and acting as liaison between The Warehouse and the SMU art history department.
 Contact information: gpaivadetoledo@smu.edu.

 Jean Marie Christensen